ratal/mdfreader/README.md

 In the case of big files and lack of memory, you can optionally:
 * Read only a channel list (slightly slower, argument channelList = ['channel', 'list'])
 * Keep raw data as stored in mdf without data type conversion (mdfreader argument convertAfterRead=False).
 Data will then be converted on the fly by the other functions (plot, exportTo..., getChannelData, etc.) but raw data type will remain as in mdf file along with conversion information.
+* Compress data in memory with blosc or bcolz with argument compression.
+If integer or boolean is given, it will use by default bcolz with integer compression level.
+If 'blosc' is given, default compression level is 9.
+* Create a usual mdf but without data using noDataLoading=True argument.
+Data will be loaded when needed by mdfreader methods (in general by getChannelData method)

 For great data visualization, dataPlugin for Veusz (from 1.16, http://home.gna.org/veusz/) is also existing ; please follow instructions from Veusz documentation and plugin file's header.